cmu-db/benchbase/README.md

 # OLTPBench

-Forked from and inspired heavily by https://github.com/oltpbenchmark/oltpbench and [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.vldb.org/pvldb/vol7/p277-difallah.pdf) D. E. Difallah, A. Pavlo, C. Curino, and P. Cudre-Mauroux.
-In VLDB 2014.
+Forked from and inspired heavily by https://github.com/oltpbenchmark/oltpbench and [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.cs.cmu.edu/~pavlo/static/papers/oltpbench.pdf) published in 2013.

 ## Modifcations from Original